SeleDreams/YANDERE-NEXT/README.md

 Every feature included is made with the user experience in mind, whether it is for modders or end-users.

-Yandere Next allows for modders : Texture replacing,Model (rigged or static) replacing/adding,Animations replacing/adding, music replacing/adding and even more.
+Yandere Next is planned to allow for modders : Texture replacing,Model (rigged or static) replacing/adding,Animations replacing/adding, music replacing/adding and even more.

 Yandere Next is planned to allow for end users : Auto Yandere Simulator download, auto setup, autolaunch, and mod management in the future.
 The LUA api is available here https://github.com/pikachuk/YANDERE-NEXT-API/